Anna702/bootcampDemo/README.md

 # bootcampDemo

-a repo to practice Git Add, Commit, Push
+This repo is to practice my Git Add, Commit, Push skills.

+## Installation

+N/A

+## Credits

+N/A

+## License

+MIT license: please refer to the LICENSE in the repo.